 But do you know that Goa has much more to offer to its visitors beyond these things?
-Goa has many such places which is neglected by the tourist as well as locals but it does not mean that those places are not worth visiting but somehow they have not been properly marketed or featured into the media which may result into grabbing your attention.
+Goa has many such places which are neglected by the tourist as well as locals but it does not mean that those places are not worth visiting but somehow they have not been properly marketed or featured into the media which may result in grabbing your attention.
 Here I have compiled the list of 11 such neglected places in Goa which will surely amuse you and you will like to visit it again and again.

 1. Fontainhas – The Ancient City of Goa

 Fontainhas (or Bairro das Fontainhas, in Portuguese) is an old Latin Quarter in the city of Panaji in Goa.
-It upholds to this day its Portuguese influence, namely at the architectonic level, such as narrow streets, old villas and buildings painted in lively colors.
+It upholds to this day its Portuguese influence, namely at the architectonic level, such as narrow streets, old villas, and buildings painted in lively colors.
 The quarter shows how Panaji was during the Portuguese rule of Goa.
-This old district or Latin Quarter has a completely different atmosphere from the hustle and bustle of the main city, with its Mediterranean appearance, narrow streets and overhanging balconies of the ancient Portuguese style houses….
+This old district or Latin Quarter has a completely different atmosphere from the hustle and bustle of the main city, with its Mediterranean appearance, narrow streets, and overhanging balconies of the ancient Portuguese-style houses….
 Read More

-2. Butterfly Beach – The Beach with wings
+2. Butterfly Beach – The Beach with Wings

-This little enchanting sandy bay is situated in south Goa close to famous Palolem Beach it is not much famous due to its non accessibility by proper road.
-Rarely people want to venture into the unknown zone which is not easily accessible and this place remains neglected by the tourist except few who venture into the mysterious zone.
+This little enchanting sandy bay is situated in south Goa close to famous Palolem Beach it is not much famous due to its non-accessibility by proper road.
+Rarely do people want to venture into the unknown zone which is not easily accessible and this place remains neglected by the tourist except a few who venture into the mysterious zone.

 3. Bats Island

-Situated just a mile away from the main Vasco city in the vicinity of famous Baina Beach the Bat Island as the name suggests is a great surprise for those seeking some adventure as it’s situated in the midst of rocky hill which one has to cross climbing.
+Situated just a mile away from the main Vasco city in the vicinity of famous Baina Beach the Bat Island as the name suggests is a great surprise for those seeking some adventure as it’s situated in the midst of a rocky hill which one has to cross climbing.

 4. Goa State Museum

 The State of Goa has got long historical and cultural tradition.
-The State Museum of Goa is set up, with the aim at centralizing and preserving antiquities, art objects and objects of cultural importance, throwing light on the ancient historical and cultural traditions of Goa and exhibiting them thematically, so as to depict different aspects of the Goan History and Culture.
+The State Museum of Goa is set up, with the aim at centralizing and preserving antiquities, art objects, and objects of cultural importance, throwing light on the ancient historical and cultural traditions of Goa and exhibiting them thematically, so as to depict different aspects of the Goan History and Culture.

-The Museum, at present has in its possession a fairly large collection which is increasing by the day.
+The Museum, at present, has in its possession a fairly large collection which is increasing by the day.
 The Museum was initially set up on small scale in 1977 at St. Inez, Panaji.
-After construction of this present building the same was shifted here and this new Museum Complex at Patto was inaugurated by the then President of India on 18th June 1996.
+After construction of this present building, the same was shifted here and this new Museum Complex at Patto was inaugurated by the then President of India on 18th June 1996.

-This may to be the place to have fun but surely the people who care about the traditions and culture of the other states will surely want to invest some time into this place.
+This may be the place to have fun but surely the people who care about the traditions and culture of the other states will surely want to invest some time into this place.
 I assure you that you will not get bored as the Museum also has the central library attached to it where you can browse some reading materials.

-5. Mollem National park
+5. Mollem National Park

 It is a paradise for bird watchers.
 Besides flora and fauna, there are many important geological and historical features in this sanctuary.
-Dudhsagar falls, about an hour’s journey from Colem by train, is a feast for the eyes.
-The ‘Devil Canyon’ is another beautiful geological spot.
-The famous Lord Mahadeva Temple situated at Tambdi Surla is about 13 kms from Molem.
+Dudhsagar falls, about an hour’s journey from Colem by train is a feast for the eyes.
+The ‘Devil Canyon is another beautiful geological spot.
+The famous Lord Mahadeva Temple situated at Tambdi Surla is about 13 km from Molem.
 The Department of Tourism has built comfortable cottages and dormitories for tourists.

 The forest canopy is almost closed and the availability of grass is very limited.
 There are several perennial water sources in the sanctuary and the availability of water is not a limiting factor for wildlife.
-If you are wildlife lover and bird watcher then this is the right place for you to visit in Goa.
-Entry fee Rs.10/- per adult, Rs.5/- per child and Rs.3/- per student.
+If you are a wildlife lover and bird watcher then this is the right place for you to visit in Goa.
+Entry fee Rs.10/- per adult, Rs.5/- per child, and Rs.3/- per student.

 6. Lamgau Caves

 Among the many fascinating tourist places in Goa, Lamgau Caves is another place you can think of visiting.
-Nestled away in Bicholim, it is situated around 35 km from north-east of Panaji.
-The caverns are engraved out of decomposed laterite and hence quite delicate and not advisable to venture into it but it make for quite a vision and an important educational and cultural center.
+Nestled away in Bicholim, it is situated around 35 km from northeast of Panaji.
+The caverns are engraved out of decomposed laterite and hence quite delicate and not advisable to venture into it but it makes for quite a vision and an important educational and cultural center.

 7. Bamanbudo Waterfalls

-If you love to visit the waterfall in the rainy days then you must not miss this place known as Bamanbudo waterfalls.
+If you love to visit the waterfall on rainy days then you must not miss this place known as Bamanbudo waterfalls.
 This spectacular waterfall is located in Canacona.
 This waterfall flows down along the rocks looking more like a waterslide than a waterfall.
 The waterfall flows right by the roadside and is easily accessible.

-8. Netravalli Waterfall & Bubbling lake
+8. Netravalli Waterfall & BudBud Lake

-Netravali is the remote village situated in the south of Goa in Sanguem taluka, this village was best known for the dense forest and tribal villagers, but slowly in developed into the remote tourist spot with few neglected places around such as the Netravali waterfall which is accessible only through the 1.5 hrs of hectic tracking fleeting the thick vegetation.
+Netravali is a remote village situated in the south of Goa in Sanguem taluka, this village was best known for the dense forest and tribal villagers, but slowly it developed into a remote tourist spot with few neglected places around such as the Netravali waterfall which is accessible only through the 1.5 hrs of hectic tracking fleeting the thick vegetation.

 9. Sarzora lake (Google Location)

-The Sarzora Lake is one of the most secluded and romantic places in Goa.
-You might be mistaken yourself being into the Europe when you look at the view surrounded to this bit of a neglected place in Goa.
+Sarzora Lake is one of the most secluded and romantic places in Goa.
+You might be mistaken yourself being in Europe when you look at the view surrounded to this bit of a neglected place in Goa.
 Situated approximately 8 KM away from the nearest city of Margao and around 2KM from famous village Chinchinim, in south Goa.

-It is deficult to belive but true that nobody in the Sarzora lives in a building or in a flat system as every family in this village has its own house be it big or small, which is unique thing in itself looking at the Goa’s rapid urbanization you will find the real essence of the village here.
+It is difficult to believe but true that nobody in the Sarzora lives in a building or in a flat system as every family in this village has its own house be it big or small, which is a unique thing in itself looking at Goa’s rapid urbanization you will find the real essence of the village here.

 10. San Jacinto Island

-People of this village says that the San Jacinto inhabitants made a vow never to give the island on a lease and let construction companies to built touristic or industrial facilities on their land.
+People of this village say that the San Jacinto inhabitants made a vow never to give the island on a lease and let construction companies to built touristic or industrial facilities on their land.
 That’s why nowadays this small island is a lovely green area, which has preserved the purity and charm of amazing Goa nature.

 Due to the legend, the underground tunnel connects the old chapel with Siridao Beach resort, which is located on the far bank of Mormugao Bay.
-The island is connected with the nearest part of the mainland by the bridge with romantic name of Silver Gate Bridge.
-On the San Jacinto Island you can also find a well-preserved old Portuguese lighthouse, from the top of which you can enjoy the breathtakingly beautiful views onto the Indian Ocean and the Goa coast.
+The island is connected with the nearest part of the mainland by the bridge with the romantic name of Silver Gate Bridge.
+On San Jacinto Island you can also find a well-preserved old Portuguese lighthouse, from the top of which you can enjoy the breathtakingly beautiful views onto the Indian Ocean and the Goa coast.

-Once you visit any of the above places please do not forget to provide your valuable suggestion to the author of this blog so that in case if there is any missing information which we are not aware of we will surely try to incorporate in the future.
-Hope you like and enjoy these places and come out with an experience which is positive and good.
+Once you visit any of the above places please do not forget to provide your valuable suggestion to the author of this blog so that in case if there is any missing information which we are not aware of we will surely try to incorporate it in the future.
+Hope you like and enjoy these places and come out with an experience that is positive and good.

 “Goa reveals itself to the tourist in ways untold.
-A walk through Fontainhas and São Tomé, which constitute the Latin quarter of Panjim, is not just a journey back in time but a hats off to a state’s zeal to keep its colonial legacy alive” – quote from tourist
+A walk through Fontainhas and São Tomé, which constitute the Latin quarter of Panjim, is not just a journey back in time but hats off to a state’s zeal to keep its colonial legacy alive” – quote from tourist